Skip to content

 Performance

-• No size limits: Uses temporary files and streaming
+• No size limits: Handles very large files (GB+) in streaming mode

 • Constant memory usage: Regardless of file size